talaalsweiti/Etch-A-Sketch---GSG/README.md

 ## How I did it?

 * As a user, I would be able to draw on a grid by hovering onto the pixels.
-* I would be able to determines the number of pixels I want .
+* I would be able to determine the number of pixels I want .
 ---
 ## Languages And Tools: